 - Skip large social gatherings

 Unbeknownst to most, social isolation can increase our anxiety and depression within just a few days.
-Distancing has such a major impact on our lives because the relationships with our friends and family help us to cope with the stressors of our daily lives.
-In America, 77% report having close relationships that provide emotional security and support their general state of well-being.
+Distancing has such a major impact on our lives because the relationships with our friends and family help us cope with the stressors of our daily lives.
+In America, 77% report having close relationships that provide emotional security and support their general well-being.
 These relationships are most common among high-income earners, Americans aged 65+, those with a graduate degree, and married couples.

 Engaging in social isolation – temporary or prolonged – is the perfect opportunity for mental conditions to transcend into physical, including high blood pressure, heart disease, cancers, and strokes.
 Other serious conditions social isolation can lead to are obesity, cognitive decline, Alzheimer’s, and various forms of depression.

 Social isolation can also make us feel lonely.
 COVID-19 has influenced the hike in remote work and online classes, and with younger generations being more likely to experience loneliness, various indicators are increasing.
 In America, 61% say those around them don’t share their interests or ideas, 58% think no one really knows them, 52% feel left out, and 49% say they don’t have friends.
-Moreover, 52% of remote workers feel isolated and 63% of remote workers lack friendships.
+Moreover, 52% of remote workers feel isolated, and 63% of remote workers lack friendships.